 A wolf pack is an extremely well-organised family group with a well-defined social structure and a clear-cut code of conduct.
 Every wolf has a certain place and function within the pack and every member has to do its fair share of the work.
 The supreme leader is a very experienced wolf - the alpha - who has dominance over the whole pack.
 It is the protector and decision-maker and directs the others as to where, when and what to hunt.
 However, it does not lead the pack into the hunt, for it is far too valuable to risk being injured or killed.
 That is the responsibility of the beta wolf, who assumes second place in the hierarchy of the pack.
+The beta takes on the role of enforcer - fighter or 'tough guy'- big, strong and very aggressive.
 It is both the disciplinarian of the pack and the alpha's bodyguard.